EABigEasy/Cloud-Security-with-AWS-IAM-/Notes.md

 It's always safer and more flexible to have a key pair set up, so you would create a key pair for bigger projects that you work on over a longer period of time.

 2.📏 IAM Policies
+IAM manages  access to our AWS Resources. we create Policies attach to IAM Groups, Then add IAM users to our IAM groups.
+This is different from a Resourcce Policy.

+Key information of an  IAM Policy is " Statemetn, Effect, Resource,Action".

+Select Cretate Policy, we can use visual steps or JSON.

+Sample json code is :